 Fort Walton Beach Grand Theft Attorney

-If you have been charged with felony Grand Theft in Fort Walton Beach, you probably have a lot of questions about how this charge will affect your life and your future.
+If you have been charged with felony Grand Theft or another type of property crime in Fort Walton Beach, you probably have a lot of questions about how this charge will affect your life and your future.
 It is important to remember at this stage that no matter how bad things look, there are options.
 Options that will allow you to put this behind you and move on with your life.

 My name is Tim Flaherty.
 I have been defending clients in Fort Walton Beach and throughout Okaloosa County since 2001.
 I understand how worried you are.
 Let me help ease your stress.
 Call me today at (850) 243-6097.

 Grand Theft In Fort Walton Beach under Florida law

 Grand Theft is a felony offense.
 The degree of felony is determined by the amount, or value, of the property that was taken.

 Florida Statute 812.014 defines theft as:

 “a person commits theft if he or she knowingly obtains or uses, or endeavors to obtain or use, the property of another with intent to, either temporarily or permanently, deprive the owner of their right to the property, or appropriate the property to his or her own use.”

 Levels and Penalties for Grand Theft in Fort Walton Beach

 - The amount of the theft was over $300.00 but less than $20,000.00